MicrosoftDocs/ATADocs/ATPDocs/atp-compromised-credentials-alerts.md

 **Suggested remediation and steps for prevention**

-1. Reset the password of the user and enable MFA.
+1. Reset the password of the user and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Consider blocking this user from connecting using VPN.
 3. Consider blocking this computer from connecting using VPN.
 4. Check if there are other users connected through VPN from these locations, and check if they are compromised.